APA Style Guide (6th Edition)

 The following steps will walk you through how to install Zotero on your browser.

-Save documents & close all programs other than web browser before proceeding
+Save documents & close all programs other than web browser before proceeding.
+This includes your word processor software.

 Rationale: The Zotero Connector which allows downloading information from the browser into